 How to Obtain CPT

-- Communicate with your co-op coordinator to obtain the Supplemental Co-op Agreement for International Students and the Student Co-op Registration Agreement - International Students forms.
+- Communicate with your co-op coordinator to obtain the Student Co-op Registration Agreement for International Students and the Supplemental Co-op Agreement for International Students [PDF].

 - Print and complete the forms.
 Schedule an appointment with your co-op coordinator before your co-op begins.